 While the origins of each individual’s panic attacks vary, we can assume that the majority of them stem from high levels of stress.
 Genetics also play a role in the likeness of panic attacks and other mental health conditions.

 There are times, however, when your subconscious is responsible for triggering a panic attack.
 Traumatic situations, bad dreams or generally negative experiences have a tendency to remain in the subconscious, and appear without warning, causing a panic attack.
 Panic attacks can also be a symptom of heart problems, low blood sugar, drug addiction and hyperthyroidism.

 Possible Treatments for Panic Attacks

 Conventional medications, while are sometimes effective, are known for their undesirable side effects.
 Less intrusive treatments include cognitive behavioral therapy, which is a common and effective treatment for individuals that have experienced multiple panic attacks.
-CBD oil is derived from hemp products and contains no THC.
+CBD oil is derived from hemp products and contains Non-Detectable THC.

 - Reducing Fear